3 ways AI leaders can benefit from self-learning models

 The engineering use cases of AI are widespread but often misunderstood.
 Companies misjudge the capabilities of AI and because of this, fail to see suitable applications of it in their work.
 The reality is that AI is one of today’s fastest growing technologies and can be used by engineers to build and analyse data without the need for data science expertise.
 For engineers, AI is game-changing, providing a low-cost means to stay competitive by cutting time-to-market, improving quality and efficiency, making faster decisions, and upskilling highly valuable R&D talent so they can work more independently and effectively.

-Artificial Intelligence (AI) is quite a hot topic in the innovation space.
+Artificial intelligence (AI) is quite a hot topic in the innovation space.
 Gartner predicts a whopping 21.3% growth in the AI market in 2022 compared to last year.
 The global AI software market is predicted to reach a total value of USD 22.6 billion in the coming years (Thormundsson, 2022).
 With the rise of AI, self-learning models are now gaining some well-deserved attention, particularly in the automotive, aerospace, and general industrial realms.

 The distinction between the two is important.
 AI systems are able to perform tasks that would usually require human intervention such as speech recognition, visual perception or decision-making.
 Self-learning models are able to recognize patterns in large datasets and learn from the data trends over time.